woocommerce/woocommerce-ios/README.md

     bundle exec rake dependencies
     ```

+    This command installs the required tools like [CocoaPods](https://cocoapods.org/).
+And then it installs the iOS project dependencies using CocoaPods.

 5. Open the project by double clicking on `WooCommerce.xcworkspace` file, or launching Xcode and choose File > Open and browse to `WooCommerce.xcworkspace`

 ### Credentials for External Contributors